 If steps one and two have been followed and this does not lead to a resolution of the problem to the student's satisfaction, the student may lodge a formal complaint.
-Any formal complaint must be made in writing and be addressed to the Head of Student Relations.
+Any formal complaint must be made in writing and be addressed to the Head Student Grievance.
 The written statement must outline clearly the student's concerns.
 A formal complaint may be submitted directly by the person concerned, or by AUTSA on behalf of the student.
-The Head of Student Relations will investigate the complaint and reply in writing to the student concerned.
+The Head Student Grievance will investigate the complaint and reply in writing to the student concerned.